-Don’t feel the need to overstuff your wedding baskets.
-It’s a courtesy to provide your guests with everything they might need in an emergency, but you don’t need to overspend in this area.
+While take-home baskets are a great idea, don't feel the need to overstuff the baskets.
+It’s a courtesy to provide your guests with everything they might need, but you don’t need to overspend in this area.
 Avoid creating unnecessary waste, and make sure your wedding planner or coordinator gets all the leftovers back to you after the reception.

-In the era of COVID, err on the side of caution and stock as many disposable items as possible, rather than multi-use products that could be spread from person-to-person.
+To encourage proper hygiene practices, err on the side of caution and stock as many disposable items as possible, rather than multi-use products that could be spread from person to person.

 Wedding Bathroom Basket Etiquette

 Now that you've decided to include wedding bathroom baskets at your reception, you likely have a few questions.
 Here are the answers.

 The couple should have a final say in what goes into a wedding basket, but it can be organized by anyone in the wedding party.
 Your wedding planner or venue coordinator might offer their own pre-made wedding bathroom baskets as an add-on to your package, so make sure to ask.
 It might be worth it if their baskets include the essentials, and it’s one less thing off your plate.
 Otherwise, delegate!
 Let a member of your wedding party get creative with it.